The Best Flat-Fee Real Estate Brokers + Agents in 2023

 Watch out for hidden fees and misleading claims

-For example, one of the most common forms of hidden fees is charging you for modifying your listing.
-Some flat-fee MLS services charge more than $20 for each listing modification — meaning even a few changes could lose you hundreds of dollars.
+For example, some flat fee MLS services charge more than $20 for each listing modification — meaning even a few changes could lose you hundreds of dollars.

-Look for a flat-fee broker that lets you make free changes.
-Or, better yet, work with a full-service real estate agent or broker, who will typically handle changes to your MLS listing for you at no extra charge.
+Look for a flat fee realtor that lets you make free changes.
+Or work with a full-service real estate agent, who will typically handle changes to your MLS listing at no extra charge.

-Flat-fee brokers often claim that you can set your own buyer’s agent commission or that you can even avoid paying realtor commission entirely if the buyer doesn’t have an agent.
-While both claims are technically true, they’re misleading.
+Flat fee brokers often claim that you can set your own buyer’s agent commission or that you can even avoid paying realtor commission entirely if the buyer doesn’t have an agent.
+While technically true, the claim is misleading.

 For one, sellers are always free to set whatever buyer’s agent commission they want, regardless of whether they have an agent or work with a flat-fee broker.
 But that doesn’t mean they should.

-We always recommend offering the standard 2.5–3% commission.
+The standard buyer's agent commission is generally 2.5–3%.
 If you offer less than that, buyer’s agents will have little incentive to show your house to their clients since they won’t be getting paid much (if anything).
-And if buyers aren’t seeing your house, it probably won’t sell very quickly.
+And if prospective buyers aren’t seeing your house, it probably won’t sell very quickly.

 Secondly, while you could avoid paying commission if your buyer doesn’t have an agent, the fact is that almost all buyers DO have agents.
-Expecting a buyer to not have one means your home could be listed for an extremely long time before it gets any offers — if it gets any offers at all.
+Trying to get out of offering a buyer's agent commission means your home could be listed for an extremely long time before it gets any offers — if it gets any offers at all.

 💰 Compare hand-picked agents, list for 1.5%